Food is Medicine (thanks Hippocrates)

 Unfortunately, most chicken wings served in restaurants are cooked in soybean oil or some other vegetable/seed oil.
 If you buy chicken wings and grill them yourself, you rock.
 If you fry them in lard or tallow, we bow to you.

 Outside of sardines, eggs might be the healthiest and most complete food on the planet.

 Remember my comment about shellfish and that you’re kind of eating an entire animal so it technically counts as eating organ meat?
-Well an egg turns into a living bird in like 21 days.
-That little brown/white ball filled with white matter and a yellow yolk develops a heart, a beak, feet, eyeballs, in 21 days.
+Well, an egg turns into a living bird in like 21 days.
+That little brown/white ball filled with white matter and a yellow yolk develops a heart, a beak, feet, and eyeballs, in 21 days.
 That is incredible!
 No wonder snakes eat eggs whole — talk about the ultimate nutritional powerhouse of a food.

 Don’t even get me started on the documentary What the Health and its crazy claims about eggs.
 (Yes we link to opposing views and don’t shy away from them.)

 Do Eggs Contain Collagen?

 Of the 3 main parts of the egg (shell/shell membrane, albumen/white, and yolk), collagen only exists in one of those parts — the shell membrane.
 This is the layer between the egg white and the eggshell.
 Here you’ll find Type I, Type V, and Type X collagen protein.